lockss/lockss-rtd-manual/docs/index.rst

    What's New?
    -----------

-   *  The LOCKSS Installer is now distributed from GitHub but without requiring :program:`git` and rolls up most individual installation steps into a single script.
+   *  The LOCKSS Installer is now distributed from GitHub but without requiring Git, and rolls up most individual installation steps into a single script.

+   *  All system components and the custom Solr and OpenWayback included in the system now contain only the latest version of Log4j (2.16.0), which is not vulnerable to CVE-2021-44228 ("Log4Shell"), CVE-2021-45046 and CVE-2021-4104.

    *  **FIXME**